claude-elwood-shannon/tari/tests/ledger_wallet/PROGRESS_DOCUMENTATION.md

 1.- If all tests (including Ragger) of that workflow have worked correctly for each device version of the Ledger wallet app, ONLY IN THAT CASE YOU WILL HAVE FINISHED YOUR COMPLETE WORK OF HAVE ALL TESTS RUNNING OK, and you should inform me about it.
 2.- If you find any type of error, analyze it, diagnose it, and fix it, always in the local workspace.
 The local simulator, although it only works for two devices, can serve as a guide.
 3.- The name of the current working branch will trigger the execution of a workflow for each push you make, so make commit and push (remote origin-claude), and ensure you don't trigger more than one workflow execution to avoid interfering with your monitoring.
+4.- **EXPLICIT PROHIBITION**: DO NOT MANUALLY EXECUTE THE WORKFLOW USING MCP GITHUB TOOLS.
+The push already triggers automatic execution.
+Manual execution creates duplicate runs that interfere with monitoring.
-4.- Again with the MCP GitHub tools, monitor the execution, PAY ATTENTION COMPLETELY, of the workflow.
+5.- Again with the MCP GitHub tools, monitor the execution, PAY ATTENTION COMPLETELY, of the workflow.
 As soon as something fails you can stop monitoring and focus on the first error you detect, but if you don't find errors you must wait for the workflow execution to complete to ensure there are no errors.
-5.- If you discover that the error you are trying to fix has been solved, document it in this same file, and then create a security tag (with timestamp), because you will continue making corrections and this will allow you to have a restoration point that you should use if something goes wrong and you need to restore your developments.
+6.- If you discover that the error you are trying to fix has been solved, document it in this same file, and then create a security tag (with timestamp), because you will continue making corrections and this will allow you to have a restoration point that you should use if something goes wrong and you need to restore your developments.
-6.- Go to point 1 again and continue the cycle.
+7.- Go to point 1 again and continue the cycle.

 ## Documented Achievements